Oudiette: Rosé d'Infusion 2020

 Style Brut Nature, Brut, Vintage, Grower Champagne

-Highlights Zero Dosage, infusion of whole berries, copper tones, spicy-textured
+Highlights Zero Dosage, infusion of whole berries, copper tone, spicy-textured

 Posts